The SeaChoice Steering Committee members are:

 I’m committed to working to change this through policy change and a market shift to ocean-friendly seafood.
 My background of growing up in rural Nova Scotia, completing a PhD. in marine biology and having worked on national and international marine policy over the past several years enables me to see the benefits that are possible from an engaged consumer and retail base, particularly when it comes to making real change on the water.

-Obtaining a Bachelors degree in Applied Science, Protected Area Management from the University of Queensland allowed me to acquire not only an education in science, but how to apply business principles, government relations and stakeholder engagement to a conservation context.
-Working on sustainable seafood in Canada for the last 5 years has given me the opportunity to work with businesses from large retailers, foodservice operators, restaurants, suppliers and distributors, fishermen to producers – essentially the full supply chain!
+Kelly Roebuck is the Sustainable Seafood Campaigner for Living Oceans Society, focusing on sustainable seafood markets work and aquaculture issues.
+Obtaining a Bachelors degree in Applied Science, Protected Area Management from the University of Queensland allowed Kelly to acquire not only an education in science, but how to apply business principles, government relations and stakeholder engagement to a conservation context.
+Kelly has extensive experience working with businesses and the seafood industry on marine conservation issues.
+Being part of the Living Oceans team working on the Sustainable Seafood Campaign gives Kelly the opportunity to work with businesses within the seafood supply chain to support healthier oceans.